canonical/oem-qa-tools/README.md

 pipx install poetry
 ```

+> [!WARNING]
+> Do not install python3-poetry from apt.
+It's way too old

 If pipx is being installed on the system for the 1st time, add this line to .bashrc or .zshrc

 ```sh